ciroiriarte/ciroiriarte.github.io/_posts/2023-09-05-esxi-on-proxmox-as-nested-hypervisor.md

 Now, if for some reason you cannot install ESXi on your home lab machine, and like me you use Proxmox, this post is for you.

 [Proxmox Virtual Environment](https://www.proxmox.com/) or PVE is a nice KVM-based virtualization solution from [Proxmox Server Solutions GmbH](https://www.proxmox.com/en/about/company).
-It's free to use, and has a wide user base.
+It's free to use, and has a wide userbase.

-The starting point would be a propperly setup [Proxmox host for nested virtualization](https://pve.proxmox.com/wiki/Nested_Virtualization).
+The starting point would be a properly setup [Proxmox host for nested virtualization](https://pve.proxmox.com/wiki/Nested_Virtualization).
 After you get it up & running, we're ready to move forward.

 # The ESXi appliance
 This [ESXi appliance](https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance) is pre-configured to simplify deployment as a nested hypervisor.
 With each new vSphere release, a matching appliance is created and published.